 Parent Conference Weekend

 The highlight of our year.
 This is a four day conference with all our families.
 Parents, siblings, and extended family are all invited to join us as we spend this time celebrating the successes of the summer program, participating in workshops designed to educate and encourage.
 The first day, for families only, focuses on how to handle the challenges of a son in treatment and how to strengthen yourself so that you can help your son strengthen himself.
 On the second day, the students join us and over the next few days we continue to talk about how to work together as a team through team activities and exercises.
 The power of shared commonalities helps each family understand that even with our differences, we all have a common goal.
 Family counseling sessions and academic planning sessions take place during these four days as well.
-After all is said and done, there is the opportunity for a pass.
+After all is said and done, there is the opportunity for a visit.